RoberPereira/model_pipeline/README.md

 The models created are intended to 'forecast' stock prices, even though there is a significant conceptual error as these series are not stationary.
 However, for the purpose of this project, it didn't matter.

+The Pipeline code (etl, train) is located in the /pipeline/components folder

 ## Installation

 Python version==3.11.5